na-stewart/GrooveBot/README.md

 Wayne Lytle's work and understand abbreviations that may be used within the server.
 There are also moderation and security features such as verification, suspending and striking users, and join/leave messages.

-Use .help for user commands and .ahelp for admin commands.
+Use .help for commands and .ahelp for admin commands.

 ## Images
 ![alt text](https://github.com/sunset-developer/GrooveBot/blob/main/images/groovebot1.png)